clarktrimble/ba-blog/content/blog/continuous-duty-cli/index.md

 ```

 At its most basic it's made up of:
-- timestamp: milliseconds are just barely not enough precision
+- timestamp: nanoseconds are overkill, milliseconds are just barely not enough precision
-- level: "info" and "error" at the least(most?)
+- level: "info" and "error" at the least (maybe totally adequate?)
-- message: brevity is the soul of wit, lol, but think about filtering here and pushing stuff to other fields
+- message: think of filtering here and put variables in their own fields

 ### Startup and Shutdown

 Startup is a good time to log:
- - configuration, redacted as needed
+ - configuration
- - version of app, from source control
+ - application version

 ```json
 {